frizzyfreak/movie-recommender/README.md

 ## **16. License** 📜

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License.

 ---

-👨‍💻 Created with ❤️ by [Your Name]
+👨‍💻 Created with ❤️ by Hemant Dubey

 ---
-Answer from Perplexity: pplx.ai/share